Octopus9589/OctopusLabs-Django/README.md

 FYI I have zero experience with all of the technologies mentioned in the technical challenge as I am from a Windows background.
-I have tried to learn as much as I can to attempt this challenge.
+Nevertheless, I have tried to learn as much as I can to attempt this challenge.

 # Requirements - OctopusLabs technical challenge